asubram95/DFP-Forecasting/README.md

   * ensemble_results is a list of graphs that shows the best method for each of the top 25 partners

 ##Next Steps

++ ForecastEnsemble only gives the best forecast method.
+We need to actually run those best forecasts and then compare them to the DFP forecasts using some metric of error, e.g. causal impact
++ Examine possible causes of the strong correlations that were found by
+  * examining the site level
+  * correlating changes in the time series to campaign starts and ends
+  * correlating changes in the time series to significant events, e.g. the 2016 election